 - Personal Effects Coverage

 We also offer enhancements for Commercial Auto policy.

-Please contact your independent agent and they will be happy to answer any questions about coverage.
+If you have any coverage questions, please contact your Independent Agent and they will be happy to answer any questions.
 Safety Insurance helps you manage life’s storms both online and in person.